vbluemer/Homogenization_for_Damask/docs/Examples/elastic_tensor.md

 # Elastic matrix of isotropic material

-In this example, the components of the isotropic elastic matrix will be fitted to simulation data.
-The elastic data will be acquired by running the nesscecary DAMASK simulations.
+In this example, the components of the homogenized elastic tensor will be identified from a series of numerical experiments.
 Two methods will be used for fitting, one with an algebraic approach and one with an regression based approach.

-It will be assumed that the user provides a ready-to-use grid file (`grid.vti`) and material properties file (`material_properties.yaml`).
+It will be assumed that the user provides a ready-to-use grid file (`Polycrystal_25_5x5x5.vti`) and material properties file (`titanium_zero_rotation_assigned.yaml`).

 The overall steps will be: